 The Sustainability Question

-One of the most important — and honest — conversations about GLP-1 medications involves what happens after treatment ends.
+One of the most important, and honest, conversations about GLP-1 medications involves what happens after treatment ends.

 The STEP 4 trial examined this directly: participants who were switched from semaglutide to placebo after 20 weeks regained approximately two-thirds of their weight loss over the following 48 weeks.
 This suggests that, for many people, GLP-1 treatment may need to be long-term to maintain results.